This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Ask your doctor about the anthrax vaccine:

 The anthrax vaccine helps prevent all forms of infection.
 The vaccine is recommended for people at high risk for infection.
 This includes anyone who works directly with the bacteria, such as in a lab.
-Military personnel and anyone who travels to or works with animal hides or fur in high-risk areas should also be vaccinated.
+Military personnel and anyone who travels to high-risk areas should also be vaccinated.
+Farmers, veterinarians, and livestock workers should be vaccinated.
 The vaccine is not recommended for anyone younger than 18 years.

 Follow up with your doctor as directed: